 - Gunung Sibayak: Using the town of Berastagi as a base, adventurers can climb inside the crater of Gunung Sibayak, Sumatra's easiest volcano to tackle.
 But don't be fooled: Gunung Sibayak is still tough.
 The high-pressure gases being vented and boiling streams along the way are a constant reminder that the volcano is still active!

-- Gunung Marapi: West Sumatra's big active volcano can be climbed in about 10 hours return, but it's hard work!
+- Gunung Marapi: West Sumatra's big active volcano can be climbed in about 10 hours, but it's hard work!
 Dangerous scree near the top needs to be scrambled before reaching the mud-plugged caldera.

 - Gunung Kerinci: Located between West Sumatra and South Sumatra, Mount Kerinci is the highest volcano in Indonesia.
 You'll need lots of stamina and a guide to tackle this one; an overnight is required, and the trail is difficult to follow.

-- Lake Maninjau: If climbing volcanoes is too much or you just need a break, the massive Lake Maninjau in West Sumatra is a quiet place to relax and enjoy fish.
+- Lake Maninjau: If climbing volcanoes is too much, or you just need a break, the massive Lake Maninjau in West Sumatra is a quiet place to relax and fish.

 The Palm Oil Problem in Sumatra

 Look out the window during your approach to land in Sumatra.
-You'll see manicured palm plantations that sprawl for miles in every direction.
+You'll see manicured palm plantations that reach like a green sea for miles in every direction.
 They may look nicer than urban sprawl, but they do pose a serious ecological problem.

 Sumatra and Borneo account for more than half of all palm oil produced in the world.
-The two islands suffer from the worst deforestation on earth — even worse than the often publicized plight of the Amazon.
-What's worse, slash-and-burn agricultural techniques are so large scale in Sumatra, they make a sizable addition to the annual greenhouse gas released for the planet.
+The two islands also suffer from the worst deforestation on earth — even worse than the often-publicized plight of the Amazon.
+In addition, slash-and-burn agricultural fires are so large scale in Sumatra, they make a sizable addition to the annual greenhouse gas released for the planet.
 The seasonal smoke then drifts over to choke up Kuala Lumpur and Singapore, causing health and economical strains.
 Sometimes the airports even have to be shut down for low visibility!

-Although sustainable palm oil is a good thing, most is produced nefariously unless it can be certified otherwise.
-Avoiding products that use cheap palm oil may be the only hope for Sumatra.
+Although sustainable palm oil is a good thing, most is produced in the easiest way unless it can be certified otherwise.
+Avoiding products that use unsustainable palm oil may be the only hope for Sumatra.

 Palm oil isn't just for cooking; it's used to make SLS (sodium laureth sulfate) and derivatives that help soaps, shampoos, toothpastes, and a variety of products to lather.
 It's often the primary ingredient for cooking oils that simply label themselves as "vegetable oil."
 Palm oil is also used as a biofuel to supplement petrol, despite high inefficiency.